pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep2.md

 date: "03-02-2024"
 post_type: "blog"
 date_updated: ""
-tags: ["tutorial", "full-stack", "sveltekit", "tailwind", "daisyui"]
+tags: ["tutorial", "full-stack", "sveltekit", "tailwind"]
 title: "Personal Website with SvelteKit and TailwindCSS - Step 2: Installing and Configuring DaisyUI"
 meta_description: "Learn how to install and configure DaisyUI in your SvelteKit project to create a beautiful, modern UI with TailwindCSS in this article by Pantelis Deligiannidis."
 ---